China launches crackdown on 'terrorist activities' after attack

-URUMQI China China has launched a one-year crackdown to hunt down and punish terrorists in Xinjiang, state media said on Friday, after the the deadliest attack in years in the far western region with a large Muslim Uighur minority.
+URUMQI, China China has launched a one-year crackdown to hunt down and punish terrorists in Xinjiang, state media said on Friday, after the deadliest attack in years in the far western region with a large Muslim Uighur minority.

 Five suicide bombers carried out Thursday morning's attack which killed 31 people at a vegetable market, according to state media.